by Debra Johnson, Published July 17, 2012

 "Participation in the local chapter of SHRM not only encourages our students to become future leaders in the human resource profession, but keeps them involved and up-to-date with the latest developments in the field," said Wagner-Marsh.

 The EMU chapter was chartered in 1995.
-For more information, go to the EMU student chapter of SHRM.
+For more information, visit the EMU Student Chapter of SHRM homepage.